jipic5/TP_informatique/README.md

 # Purpose of this project

-The purpose is to create a collaborative space for working on activities about computer science studied at secondary school.
+The purpose is to create a collaborative space for working on activities about computer science, which is studied at secondary school.

 It is possible to enhance easily this project by checking the spelling; proposing some suggestions by modifying the [wiki](https://github.com/jipic5/TP_informatique/wiki) or adding some activities for a class.